stonepros/stone/doc/architecture.rst

 tricky and their use is now discouraged.

-.. index:: Extensibility, Ceph Classes
+.. index:: Extensibility, Stone Classes

-Extending Ceph
+Extending Stone
 --------------

-You can extend Ceph by creating shared object classes called 'Ceph Classes'.
+You can extend Stone by creating shared object classes called 'Stone Classes'.
-Ceph loads ``.so`` classes stored in the ``osd class dir`` directory dynamically (i.e., ``$libdir/rados-classes`` by default).
-When you implement a class, you can create new object methods that have the ability to call the native methods in the Ceph Object Store, or other class methods you incorporate via libraries or create yourself.
+Stone loads ``.so`` classes stored in the ``osd class dir`` directory dynamically (i.e., ``$libdir/rados-classes`` by default).
+When you implement a class, you can create new object methods that have the ability to call the native methods in the Stone Object Store, or other class methods you incorporate via libraries or create yourself.

-On writes, Ceph Classes can call native or class methods, perform any series of operations on the inbound data and generate a resulting write transaction  that Ceph will apply atomically.
+On writes, Stone Classes can call native or class methods, perform any series of operations on the inbound data and generate a resulting write transaction  that Stone will apply atomically.

-On reads, Ceph Classes can call native or class methods, perform any series of operations on the outbound data and return the data to the client.
+On reads, Stone Classes can call native or class methods, perform any series of operations on the outbound data and return the data to the client.

-.. topic:: Ceph Class Example
+.. topic:: Stone Class Example

-   A Ceph class for a content management system that presents pictures of a particular size and aspect ratio could take an inbound bitmap image, crop it to a particular aspect ratio, resize it and embed an invisible copyright or watermark to help protect the intellectual property; then, save the
+   A Stone class for a content management system that presents pictures of a particular size and aspect ratio could take an inbound bitmap image, crop it to a particular aspect ratio, resize it and embed an invisible copyright or watermark to help protect the intellectual property; then, save the